tayganr/lakehouse/modules/module01c.md

 ## 13. Data flow (Surrogate key - addTempKey)

+[Surrogate Key](https://docs.microsoft.com/azure/data-factory/data-flow-surrogate-key) adds an incrementing key value to each row of data.
+In this step, we will add a temporary surrogate key `TempKey`, that increments with a starting value of `1`.
+Note: The eventual key value for each row will be offset in a subsequent transformation step by the MAX surrogate key value found in the existing dimension table.

 1. Click the **[+]** icon to the right of `markAsInsert`, under **Schema modifier** select **Surrogate Key**

     ![ALT](../images/module01c/085.png)